Beach House: 2008–2010: Devotion, Teen Dream and breakthrough

-2009–2010: Teen Dream and breakthrough

-Beach House performing at Coachella 2010.

 In February 2009, Beach House recorded a cover of Queen's "Play the Game", which was only released on the iTunes Store version of the Red Hot Organization's compilation album Dark Was The Night.
 That same year, the band began writing their third studio album.
-Aside, Legrand provided backing vocals on the song "Two Weeks" by the indie rock band Grizzly Bear.
+Aside, Legrand provided backing vocals on indie rock band Grizzly Bear's song "Two Weeks", which they later performed together on The Tonight Show With Conan O'Brien in October of that year.
 She later collaborated with the band again by providing vocals to "Slow Life", the band's contribution to the soundtrack for the film Twilight: New Moon.
 In September of that year, it was announced that the duo had signed onto independent record label Sub Pop, marking their departure from Carpark, where they released their first two albums, along with a confirmation that the duo were recording their third studio album.
 In October of that same year, the duo announced their third studio album, Teen Dream.
 With the record deal, they were able to produce a DVD version of the album, meeting its expectations, as well as hire a producer, Chris Coady.
 The album was recorded at Dreamland Studios in Hurley, New York.
 On November 17, the band released "Norway", the lead single from Teen Dream, on their website as a free download.
 The song was originally written while on a train in Norway in 2008.

-Teen Dream did little to alter Beach House's core characteristics---slow-motion beats layered with hazy keyboard drones, rippling guitar figures, and Victoria Legrand's melancholic melodies---but greatly amplified them to the point of redefining the band's essence, from that of introverted knee-gazers into an assured, emotionally assertive force.